The purposes of the Foundation are to—

 Our Board of Directors

 Twelve people, in addition to the Under Secretary of Commerce for Oceans and Atmosphere, will serve as Directors on the new Marine Debris Foundation Board of Directors.
-The Board will represent diverse points of view relating to the assessment, prevention, reduction, and removal of marine debris.
-The solicitation of the Marine Debris Foundation Board of Directors closed on June 30, 2021.
-Announcements and more details will be shared later this calendar year.
+The solicitation of the Marine Debris Foundation Board of Directors has been reopened.